 And then there’s:

-— Aiko, a transsexual waiter at Doc and Ray’s favourite restaurant.
+— Aiko, formerly a transsexual waiter at Doc and Ray’s favourite restaurant, now fully converted thanks to… well, a bit of supreme being whim.
 Prone to the pithy and caustic.

 The boys have served as goodwill ambassadors for fundraisers for everything from hospices to LGBT film festivals; if you want to bring them or any of their myriad friends on, just drop me a line at sean(at)joey-aristophanes.com, and let’s see what we can do for you.